yasinmiran/big-data-gcw/README.md

 # CW Implementation

-Ambari is garbage.
 We will use Spark how it intended used in real world production environments.
 It's best if you can use a `linux` or a `macOS` machine.

 ### Step 0 - Clone this repo.